• Skip to primary navigation

 The story goes that Louis XV called this tiny cake "Madeleine" for the first time in 1755 in honor of his father-in-law's cook Paulmier.

-Louis' XV wife then introduced them to the court of Versailles and they quickly became loved all over France.
+Louis XV's wife then introduced them to the Court of Versailles and they quickly became loved all over France.
 Marcel Proust, a well-known author, describes Madeleines as "a little shell of cake, so generously sensual beneath the piety of its stern pleating…"

 Another Version of Madeleine History

 The Larousse Gastronomique offers another version of the history of the Madeleine.
 This story says the madeleine name came from Jean Avice, the "master of choux pastry," who worked as a pastry chef for Prince Talleyrand.
-Avice is said to have invented the Madeleine in the 19th century by baking little cakes in aspic moulds.
+Avice is said to have invented Madeleines in the 19th century by baking little cakes in aspic molds.
 The small portions and pretty shapes meant the madeleines baked quickly and could be delivered right to the table without embellishment.

 We will never know the true story of how madeleines came to be, but we do know these little cakes have been enjoyed for hundreds of years.
 And we will continue to love them for their simple pretty shell shape with a cup of coffee or tea.